mibk/LeanMapperQuery/README.md

 WHERE ([author].[name] = 'Karel')
 ```

 You can see it performs automatic joins via *dot notation*.
-It supports all types of relationships which are known to **LeanMapper**.
+It supports all types of relationships which are known to **Lean Mapper**.

 It is very easy to use SQL functions.
 We can update query like this:
 ```php